-Why Alex Trebek Has a Bounced Cheque Framed on His Wall
+Why Alex Trebek Had a Bounced Cheque Framed on His Wall

-A six-time Emmy Award winner, Jeopardy! host Alex Trebek has been a beloved fixture in North American pop culture since the game show’s pilot episode aired in 1984.
+A six-time Emmy Award winner, Jeopardy! host Alex Trebek was a beloved fixture in North American pop culture since the game show’s pilot episode aired in 1984.
 But success wasn’t always a sure thing for Trebek—or these people who made the most money on Jeopardy!.

 Trebek eventually began hosting Pitfall, a Canadian game show that showcased contestants attempting to cross an eight section bridge in 100 seconds by answering questions, avoiding “pitfalls” along the way.
 The show’s title should have been a harbinger for Trebek, as Pitfall’s packager, Catalena Productions, went bankrupt in 1982 just a year after he was hired.
 A $49,200 cheque that Catalena Productions wrote Trebek bounced.
-To this day, he hasn’t seen a dime.
+Up until his passing on November 8, 2020, he never saw a dime.
+In spite of this, Trebek kept the cheque, and had it framed to hang on his wall.

 “It came at a bad time because my father had died and I was in bad, bad straits and could have used the money,” said Trebek in David Baber’s Television Game Show Hosts: Biographies of 32 Stars.
 “Interestingly, in a career that spans 45 years, the only time I’ve been done that way was by fellow Canadians.
 Fellow Canadians shafted me.”